ArchViz Theory – 5. Brief Introduction to Phenomenology

 As I’ve been able to understand it so far, phenomenology does not apply the subject-object dichotomy, but instead uses completely different axioms and pressupositions.
-It concerns itself with being (germ. ‘dasein’) which it defines as the totality of experience.
+It concerns itself with being-there (germ.
+‘Dasein’) which it defines as the totality of human experience.
 For the sake of their methodology, phenomenologists assume that the things they experience are real.
 Pain, joy or anxiety stand as phenomenons, primal elements of being, not qualities of something material.
-Heidegger broke the world of experience into three categories: the umwelt – the natural world beyond culture, the mitwelt – the social world and its structures and finally the eigenwelt – the domain of experience that’s unique to the individual.
+Heidegger broke the world of experience into three categories: the Umwelt – the natural world beyond culture, the Mitwelt – the social world and its structures and finally the Eigenwelt – the domain of experience that’s unique to the individual.
 In these domains of being different experiences manifest themselves.
 We used this paradigm in the previous article and we’re also going to use in understanding the roles played by our senses.
 In this endeavour I will focus on Juhani Pallasmaa’s seminal work, ‘The Eyes of the Skin’.

 2. VISION AND ITS LIMITATION.
 ‘THE BODILESS OBSERVER’.

 Pallasmaa argues that since the Renaissance period, Western thought in general and architectural theory in particular has become so engaged with matters of visual perception that it completely neglected the other senses.
 The development of the perspectival system of representation reduced architecture to its graphic element: